mill7079/repo-CSCI5481/homework/4/README.txt

     reversedSample1.fa that's the reverse_bwt of sample1.fa for testing purposes.

+3.4

+The runtime for 3.1 and 3.2 should be the same, though the space usage of 3.2 is lower than that of 3.1 as
+    the program is only storing a subset of the suffix array values.
+In an ideal implementation, then, the time usage of 3.3 is less than that of both 3.1 and 3.2, as the checkpoints make the LF lookup constant time.
+The space complexity of 3.3 is the same as that of 3.2 (assuming the algorithm in 3.3 is based off 3.2) as it's still using the subset of the suffix array; adding the checkpoints presumably consumes a constant amount of space, so the space usage shouldn't increase due to that.

 Issues:

-The indices in mapping_FMhybrid.txt are incorrect, but I couldn't resolve the issue (something with how the
-    indices relate between the suffix array and rows).

-Additionally, I was unsure how to implement the checkpoint version of FM indexing with the way in which I'm
+I was unsure how to implement the checkpoint version of FM indexing with the way in which I'm
-    performing the LF lookup - I precalculate all of the lookup values before the algorithm begins (because it's slow to an ungodly degree otherwise), so each LF is already constant time (there's no counting going on in the call so including checkpoints doesn't do anything).
+    performing the LF lookup - I precalculate all of the lookup values before the algorithm begins (because the first two indexing algorithms and the reverse bwt are slow to an ungodly degree otherwise), so each LF call is already constant time (there's no counting going on in the call so including checkpoints doesn't do anything).
 I've included the algorithm with the checkpoints calculated but it functions the same as the original version.